I’ve been a mechanical contractor for 20 years, but seldom have I encountered a situation like the one I found recently at a dairy plant in Ohio.

-I had been called in to repair a piece of equipment that was tied into their ammonia pipe system.
-When we pulled off the insulation to get access to a coupling that would serve as our end point, we discovered some rust that we traced to one of the worst looking pipes I had ever seen.
+They called me in to repair a piece of equipment tied into their ammonia pipe system.
+When we pulled off the insulation to get access to a coupling that would serve as our end point, we discovered some corrosion rust that we traced to one of the worst looking pipes I had ever seen.
 Pitted and brown, it clearly needed to be replaced—in fact, it looked as though it should have been addressed some time ago.

-I asked the plant manager if he could give me more information about this section of pipe, hoping to find out when it was last inspected and what notes had been made.
+I asked the plant manager if he could give me more information about this section of pipe, hoping to find out what notes were made when it was last tested.

-Alas, he was unable to find the inspection report he had received, but he told me Gamma Graphics Services (GGS) had examined the entire plant just three years prior.
-I had dealt with many of the GGS engineers in the past and found the quality of their work to be excellent, so it surprised me to think they would have missed something like this.
-A segment of pipe that appeared to be in such bad shape surely would have been detected.
+Alas, he was unable to find the testing report he had received, but he told me Gamma Graphics Services (GGS) had examined the entire plant just three years prior.
+I had worked with GGS many times in the past and found they delivered quality work.
+Therefore, it surprised me to think they would have missed something like this.
+They surely would have detected a segment of pipe that appeared to be in such bad shape.

-I called Jim at GGS to see if he could provide some insight.
-He pulled a copy of the report and read to me the notes that had been made about this specific section.
+I called Jim at GGS to see if he could give me some insight.
+He pulled a copy of the report and read to me the results from testing this specific section.
 “We noted 7% wall loss, along with evidence of pitting and corrosion,” he said.

 “But you didn’t recommend replacing them?”
 I asked.